 Child-carrying backpacks are not allowed in the galleries.

 Baby bottles are allowed in the galleries; no other food or beverages are permitted.

 Strollers and Wheelchairs

-Standard strollers and wheelchairs are available without charge at the Lower Tram Station (T1) and at the coat check in the Museum Entrance Hall.
-Please note that child-carrying backpacks are not allowed in the galleries.
+Standard strollers and wheelchairs are available for free at the Lower Tram Station above the main parking structure, and at the coat check in the Museum Entrance Hall.

 A family restroom, equipped with a private nursing area and a unisex stall in which you can assist a companion, is located in the Museum's South Pavilion.

 All Getty Center public restrooms have diaper-changing tables.